 Measure the space you have for your bed area.
 You can find futons that come in twin, full, or queen sizes, while king sizes are a bit difficult to find.
 People who need to save on space are better with twin-sized futons, while others will find more comfort in full or queen-sized ones.

 If you are using a bed frame for the futon mattress (usually the wooden one used in Japanese traditions), then make sure that the mattress fits the frame properly!

 I highly recommend that the thickness should be around three inches (for the floor) or eight inches (sofa) for better comfort and support to improve on your sleep.

 Purpose and Where to Place It

 Will you need the futon mattress to act as a sofa, or need more space to free up when it isn't required?

 If you want the sleeping area to be used as a lounge or living room for parties, then a convertible sofa futon mattress works well.
-However, if you want it bare and apply for another purpose, then a Japanese futon mattress will work.
+However, if you want it bare and apply for another purpose, then a Japanese shiki mattress will work.

 Price and Durability

 Consider your budget!
 You'll want to make sure that you invest in something that's worth the price and will last longer.
 Futon mattresses can go for lower rates than the usual (between $60 to $200), which is beneficial.